Our solutions

 Enhanced oil recovery in shale

-Increase recovery factor by 2-3x.
+Increase recovery factor.

 Well spacing optimization